Maronato/vue-toastification/README.md

 ## Features

 - Built-in Nuxt support
+- Support for the new [Composition API](https://composition-api.vuejs.org/api.html) and Vue 3
+- Generic registration allows it to be used inside any app, even React!
 - Fully written in Typescript with full types support
 - RTL support
 - Easy to set up for real, you can make it work in less than 10sec!